 D. 12 Oct 1704 in Chelmsford, Massachusetts

-Lydia Fairbanks was born in England of an uncertain background, but there is a good case to make that she was the daughter of Richard Fairbanks and Elizabeth Daulton.
+Lydia Fairbanks faced the challenge of raising disobedient boys in a society where little was tolerated.
+Lydia was born in England of an uncertain background, but there is a good case to make that she was the daughter of Richard Fairbanks and Elizabeth Daulton.
 It's speculated that they had as many as six children born in Boston, England.
 The family was believed to have migrated to America on the ship Griffin, which also carried several noted religious leaders including Anne Hutchinson.

-Lydia's supposed parents Richard and Elizabeth settled in Boston, Massachusetts where he became an inn keeper.
+The supposed parents of Lydia settled in Boston, Massachusetts where Richard Fairbanks became an inn keeper.
 They definitely had two children born in about 1636 and 1639.
-Richard was a follower of Anne Hutchinson, and in 1637, was one of many who was ordered to give up his arms (guns and swords) when Hutchinson was banished from the colony.
+Richard was a follower of Anne Hutchinson, and in 1637, was one of many who was ordered to "give up his arms" when Hutchinson was banished from the colony.
 Richard regained his standing in the community, though, and within two years he had the distinction of being named postmaster of Boston, the first man in that position in all of America.
 His job was to intercept letters coming off of ships and get them delivered to the proper recipients.

-Lydia first turns up in records when she married Edward Bates in Boston in 1637.
+The earliest record of Lydia was when she married Edward Bates in Boston in 1637.
 He was a passenger on the Griffin and had also supported Anne Hutchinson, and was excommunicated from the church for it.
 He was branded a "heretic" and allowed no rights in the colony.
 He recanted and was allowed back into the church.
 So the similarity between Lydia's known husband and supposed father shows that they probably had dealings with each other.
 Also to suggest that Richard only fathered the two children born in the colony doesn't seem likely since he wasn't a young man when he arrived.
 (But it's important to note there is no hard evidence that Lydia was Richard's daughter.)

 Lydia and Edward had one child, a son named John, born in 1641.
 Not long after this, Edward must have died, because Lydia married William Fletcher of Concord on October 7, 1645.
 They had eight children together, although their exact birth dates are unknown.
 In 1653, the family became some of the first settlers of Chelmsford, Massachusetts and lived in what was said to be the first frame house in town.

-Lydia's second husband William died on November 6, 1677 and she died on October 12, 1704.
+Lydia's second husband William died on November 6, 1677, and she passed away on October 12, 1704.
 She was buried in Forefathers' Burial Ground in Chelmsford.